Tips for a sustainable move out from halls

 ♻️ Get selling on second-hand marketplace apps like Vinted or Depop.
 For gadgets or larger items, explore eBay, Gumtree or Facebook marketplace.

-♻️ Ask around and share: you might be surprised how many people at your University might take something you no longer want – particularly if they are staying in London over the summer.
+♻️ Ask around and share: you might be surprised how many people at your university might take something you no longer want – particularly if they are staying in London over the summer.